eliasreyess/eliasreyess.porfolio.io/index.md

 # Elias A. Reyes — Engineering Portfolio

+Hi there! thank you for taking the time to review my site.
 I have hands-on experience in **robotics, swarm dynamics, simulation, and fabrication**.
+In this page you will find some of my academic acomplishments as well as work experience and some of my projects.

 **Alexandria, VA**
 **Email:** ereyesgo@gmu.edu